hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 | Statistics for the specified port name on an interconnect | */rest/interconnects/{id}/statistics/portname* |
 | Interconnect cpu and memory utilization data              | */rest/interconnects/{id}/utilization*         |

-HPE OneView Metrics are enabled by default.
-For Virtual Connect network statistics, the Utilization Sampling settings defined in the Logical Interconnect Group controls the data collection rate and sample interval value.
-By default, the HPE Virtual Connect Module sampling rate is 12 samples per hour, as shown in the following figure:
+HPE OneView metrics are enabled by default.
+For HPE Virtual Connect network statistics, the Utilization Sampling settings defined in the logical interconnect group controls the data collection rate and sample interval value.
+By default, the HPE Virtual Connect module sampling rate is 12 samples per hour, as shown in the following figure:

 <img src="/img/image002.png" width="50%" height="50%">

 # InfluxDB Time-series database

-The decision to use InfluxDB was made for several reasons.
-First, InfluxDB can be installed on both Windows and Linux, it is an open-source tool, and there are very useful modules to create entries in a database.
+My decision to use InfluxDB with Grafana metrics dashboards to monitor HPE OneView infrastructure was made for several reasons.
+First, InfluxDB can be installed on both Microsoft Windows and Linux, it is an open-source tool, and many useful modules are available to create entries in a database.
 Other options include Prometheus, which can also be used to collect and record measurements in real time.

-To collect OneView metrics, we use a PowerShell script.
+To collect HPE OneView metrics, I use a PowerShell script.
 This script collects utilization statistics of defined resources from the HPE OneView API periodically and continually transmits the metrics to InfluxDB via its REST API.
 The timestamped metrics data is saved into the InfluxDB time series database that Grafana uses to generate the graphs.

 The script is an independent process that must run continuously.